 If you need to monitor an application located behind a firewall relative to the Controller machine, you must define the Monitor Over Firewall agents in the system before you can select them to monitor a test.
 For details, see the LoadRunner Enterprise Installation Guide.

-For details on how to select Monitor Over Firewall agents to use in your performance test, see Create a monitor profile.
+For details on how to select Monitor Over Firewall agents to use in your performance test, see Create a monitor over firewall agent.

 Create a customized analysis template